 However, transactions that contactless technology can process are limited to protect consumers from unauthorized payments; the process does not require a PIN or a signature.
 The maximum amount of one transaction varies from bank to bank and differs by county.
 In the UK a ring’s payment capacity is capped at thirty pounds.
 In the case of Kerv’s product, each ring account is linked to a card for larger purchases and for phone or online expenditures.

 When it comes to contactless payment, PSI-Pay is leading the way.
-This contactless payment service provider is one of the Fintech companies, regulated by the British government’s Financial Conduct Authority.
+The contactless payment service provider, PSI-Pay, is one of the Fintech companies, regulated by the British government’s Financial Conduct Authority.
 The firm provides payment card conveniences and digital accounts to consumers both in the UK and around the world.
 PSI-Pay has recently partnered with Kerv, another leading innovator in the industry of alternative payments.
 Kerv’s most popular product is its contactless payment ring.

 Staffed by professionals with extensive experience in alternative banking, PSI-Pay has been providing its services to local and international businesses since 2007.
 The company operates on its policy of clarity, efficiency and transparency.
 The FCA licensed this PSI Pay Ltd. in 2011, under European Union money regulations, to be able to supply electronic money.
 The company is now able to provide electronic money all over the European Union and comprehensively PSI-Pay provides prepaid accounts usable in over 170 nations worldwide.

 Kerv- a PSI-Pay affiliate- is known for the proprietary contactless payment ring it launched in partnership with PSI-Pay.
 The first of its kind, the ring with transactional powers is a great alternative to carrying cash or even credit cards for payment of goods and services.
-ECOPAYZ, another affiliate of PSI-Pay, is a secure online payment service that allows its users to receive, spend or send money internationally.
+EcoPayz is a secure online payment service that allows its users to receive, spend or send money internationally.

 Why Will Consumers Use Contactless Payments?